cfmaniac/CF-Scratchoff/README.md

 This was a Project I developed for an online ScratchOff.
 It is compatible on Desktop, Tablet and Mobile Devices.

 It uses ColdFusion, jQuery and a Database.

+Tested on ColdFusion 9 & 10, Railo 4.1